-Muista: It is possible to make attribute searches via GetFeatureInfo and omit the X/Y parameter if a FILTER is there.
-QGIS server then returns info about the matching features and generates a combined bounding box in the xml output.
+Note: It is possible to make attribute searches via GetFeatureInfo and omit the X/Y parameter if a FILTER is there.
+QGIS Server then returns info about the matching features and generates a combined bounding box in the xml output.

+SELECTION

-• SELECTION parameter: The SELECTION parameter can highlight features from one or more layers.
-Vector features can be selected by passing comma separated lists with feature ids in GetMap and GetPrint.
+The SELECTION parameter can highlight features from one or more layers.
+Vector features can be selected by passing comma separated lists with feature ids.